Forecast issued at 5:40 am EDT on Monday 24 November 2014.

 Fire Danger - Very High

 Sunny.
-Winds southwesterly 15 to 20 km/h becoming light during the morning.
-Overnight temperatures falling to around 6 with daytime temperatures reaching the low 20s.
+Winds southwesterly 15 to 25 km/h becoming light early in the morning then becoming southwesterly 15 to 25 km/h in the morning.
+Overnight temperatures falling to around 9 with daytime temperatures reaching the mid 20s.

-Sunny.
-Light winds.
-Overnight temperatures falling to between 5 and 8 with daytime temperatures reaching the high 20s.
+Mostly sunny.
+Winds southerly 15 to 25 km/h.
+Overnight temperatures falling to around 9 with daytime temperatures reaching the high 20s.